Group Facilitation Immersion

-- Retreat-Style Learning: Two four-day in-depth experiential immersion experiences experiential, including various adult learning models in small and large group, contemplative practice and reflection, role playing, and participant case supervision.
+Retreat-Style Learning: Two multi-day in-depth experiential immersion experiences that include various adult learning models in small and large group, contemplative practice and reflection, role playing, and participant case supervision.

-- Virtual Learning: In the months between the two immersions, there will be a series of live virtual coaching and learning sessions in small groups to support participants in designing and delivering their project (see "Facilitation Practice" below).
+Virtual Learning: In the months between the two immersions, there will be a series of live virtual coaching and learning sessions in small groups to support participants in designing and delivering their project (see "Facilitation Practice").

 $2000 includes all sessions

-Scholarships ranging from 25% - 75% of tuition are available for Still Harbor alumni, clergy from across all faiths, established leaders of social justice (20 years +), and young contemplatives (under the age of 40).
+Scholarships ranging from 25% - 75% of tuition are available, in particular for Still Harbor alumni, activist and movement leaders, clergy from across all faiths, established leaders of social justice (20 years +), and young contemplatives (under the age of 40).

-Note: Accommodations and travel are not included in the program fee.
+Note: Accommodations, meals, and travel are not included in the program fee.

 FORMAL REQUIREMENTS FOR ADMISSION